John Hollander

 John Hollander (October 28, 1929 – August 17, 2013) was an American poet and literary critic.
 At the time of his death, he was Sterling Professor Emeritus of English at Yale University, having previously taught at Connecticut College, Hunter College, and CUNY Graduate Center.
+He was a 1990 MacArthur Fellow and poet laureate of Connecticut 2007–2009.

-Life
+Early life and education

-John Hollander was born in Manhattan to Muriel (Kornfeld) and Franklin Hollander, Jewish immigrant parents.
+John Hollander was born on October 28, 1929, in Manhattan to Muriel (Kornfeld) and Franklin Hollander, Jewish immigrant parents.
 He was the elder brother of Michael Hollander (1934–2015), a distinguished professor of architecture at Pratt Institute.
 He attended the Bronx High School of Science and then Columbia College of Columbia University, where he studied under Mark Van Doren and Lionel Trilling and overlapped with Allen Ginsberg (Hollander's poetic mentor), Jason Epstein, Richard Howard, Robert Gottlieb, Roone Arledge, Max Frankel, Louis Simpson and Steven Marcus.
 At Columbia, he joined the Boar's Head Society.
+He was a junior fellow of the Harvard Society of Fellows.
 After graduating, he supported himself for a while by writing liner notes for classical music albums before returning to obtain an MA in literature and then a PhD from Indiana University.